Willard Van Dyke: Arts administrator and teacher

 Van Dyke was director of the Department of Film at the Museum of Modern Art from 1965 to 1974, overseeing the expansion of the department's archives and exhibitions, and he started two programs for showing the work of avant-garde and documentary film makers.
 He introduced the work of modern and fellow documentary photographers and was credited with enhancing photography's position as a serious art form.
 While director of the Department of Film, Mr. Van Dyke served as president of the Robert Flaherty International Film Seminars, as chairman of the faculty at the first cinema session of the Salzburg Seminar in American Studies, and as vice-president of the International Federation of Film Archives (FIAF).
 From 1976 he was a trustee and chairman of the Film Advisory Committee of the American Federation of Arts.

 After leaving the Museum of Modern Art in 1977, he became a professor at the State University of New York at Purchase, and founded its film program and remained there until 1981.
 In 1978, Van Dyke was awarded the George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.

+Personal life

+Van Dyke died, 23 January 1986, in Jackson, Tennessee, of a heart attack, driving from his home in Santa Fe, N.M. to Cambridge, Massachusetts, where he had recently been named laureate artist in residence at Harvard.
+He and his wife stopped for the night when he became ill, was taken to a hospital, and died.
+He was 79 years old.

+Van Dyke was survived by his wife, Barbara (née Millikin), a daughter, Alison, three sons, Peter, Murray, and Neil, and grandchildren.